Add To Favorites

 Explore symmetry in nature.
 Investigate the insect world, then create colorful butterflies, dragonflies, damselflies, and other symmetrical creatures.

 Turn over the folded paper.
-Trace the image you see through the paper.
-You may need to hold your folded paper against a sunny window or a light table so the image on the other half is easy to see.
+Students trace the image seen through the paper.
+Inform them that they may need to hold the folded paper against a sunny window or a light table so the image on the other half is easy to see.

 Open the paper.
-Add color to the outlined design with Crayola Crayons.
+Students add color to the outlined design with Crayola Crayons.
 As each area is colored, fill in the same area in the same color on the other half to make the insect symmetrical.
 Color all areas with crayon, including the background.
-Rub your entire drawing with a paper towel to give it a glossy sheen.
+Rub entire drawing with a paper towel to give it a glossy sheen.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho